jmseren/OpenSlay/README.md

 Move or place a unit on a tree to chop it down.
 This uses up the unit for the turn.

 Tree growth can rapidly get out of hand, so don't shrug them off!

+### Maps

+Maps are held inside of a .slay type file.
+Anyone can create a map, and you can use the default maps held in the repository to see how you can do so.

+Anything in square brackets is a comment/title.

+After this, the first line is the map dimensions in width and height separated by a space.

+On the next line is the hex size in pixels

+Next, you will add the offset from the top left of the screen in pixels.

+After this, you can see there is a grid of numbers.

+0 = Water

+1 = Land

+2 = Pine Tree

+3 = Palm tree

+This should be enough information for you to start building maps of your own!